Can a couple survive infidelity? Canrelationship go back to normal after cheating"}'> a relationship go back to normal after cheating?

-Infidelity can seem insurmountable and whether you are the one who cheated, or the one who was cheated on, the end of your relationship might seem unavoidable.
+Infidelity can seem insurmountable, and whether you are the one who cheated or the one being cheated on, the end of your relationship might seem unavoidable.

 But is that really true?
-Is it impossible to rebuild your relationship after an affair, or is there still hope?
-Or to get right to it – can a couple survive infidelity?
-Let’s dig into the issues and find out.
+Is it impossible to rebuild your relationship after the affair, or is there still hope?
+Or to reiterate – can a couple survive infidelity?

 Infidelity is not insurmountable

-To heal your relationship, you’ll need to learn clear, honest, non-accusatory communication that gives you both a chance to be heard and validated.
+From getting over being cheated on to healing your relationship, you’ll need to learn clear, honest, non-accusatory communication that gives you both a chance to be heard and validated.

 The ones where both parties want the relationship to recover, and are willing and able to get back in touch with their love for and commitment to each other.

 You can get through this.
 You can heal.
 But you both need to be in it 100%.
 If you can both say for certain that you want your relationship to heal and you want to be happy together, your relationship has a chance.